Thomas Enright

-Thomas Francis Enright was the first Pennsylvanian serviceman and perhaps the first American serviceman to die in World War I, along with Corporal James Bethel Gresham of Evansville, Indiana and Private Merle Hay of Glidden, Iowa.
+Thomas Francis Enright (May 7, 1887 – November 3, 1917) was the first Pennsylvania serviceman, and perhaps the first American serviceman to die in combat while assigned to an American unit, in World War I, along with Corporal James Bethel Gresham of Evansville, Indiana, and Private Merle Hay of Glidden, Iowa.

 Early life and military service

 Thomas Francis Enright was born May 8, 1887, in Bloomfield, Pennsylvania.
 He was the seventh child of Irish immigrants, Ellen and John Enright.
 He was also their first child not to be born in Ireland.
 He enlisted in the U.S. Army in 1909.
 He had served in post-Boxer Rebellion China and earned the title expert cavalryman while fighting Moros during the Philippine Insurrection.
 By 1914, he was serving in Veracruz with the 16th Infantry Regiment.
-In 1916, he was in Mexico again serving under General John J. Pershing, during his expedition to locate and capture Pancho Villa.
+In 1916, he was in Mexico again serving under John J. Pershing, during his expedition to locate and capture Pancho Villa.
 Sometime after this, he left the army and returned to the Pittsburgh area.